 - Record artist(s) name(s)

-- Photograph your quilt block once installed and send a copy to BBQT & BBTCAC for publicity and marketing purposes.
+- Photograph your quilt mural once installed and send a copy to BBQMT & BBTCAC for publicity and marketing purposes.
 BBTCAC may still do a site visit to photograph.

-- Save and share any publicity, newspaper clippings, articles, about your quilt block with BBQT & BBTCAC.
+- Save and share any publicity, newspaper clippings, articles, about your quilt mural with BBQMT & BBTCAC.

 - While it is not required, most sites host an “unveiling” event.
 This may be as simple as sending a press release to your local newspaper, or as elaborate as hosting a formal unveiling and reception for special guests and the press.
-Please invite the BBQT volunteers and BBTCAC to any unveiling event.
+Please invite the BBQMT committee and BBTCAC to any unveiling event.

 - Send a Press Release to area newspapers AND BBTCAC.
 If you need assistance writing a Press Release, please contact BBTCAC Staff, we will be glad to assist.